ryanzec/coding-standards/README.md

 var baseRrl = 'http://www.example.com';
 ```

-If you which to keep a variable private, use a closure instead of prefixing with underscore
+If you which to keep a variable/method private, use a closure.

 ```javascript
 //good